DiffAU: Diffusion-Based Ambisonics Upscaling: Numerical Study

-{\bf Results}: The \ac{stft-sdr} results in Table \ref{tab:audio_analysis} are based on 500 audio samples, corresponding to 0.25 hours of test data.
-Evaluation focuses on the \ac{hoa} channels (channels 5–16).
+{\bf Results}: The \ac{stft-sdr} results presented in Table \ref{tab:audio_analysis} are based on 500 audio samples, corresponding to 0.25 hours of data, with evaluation focused on the \ac{hoa} channels (channels 5--16).
 DiffAU was trained with 10 hours of data per diffusion block.

-We compare its performance to the \ac{pwd} method using \ac{cs} in the frequency domain \cite{wabnitz2012frequency}, which is an iterative method that addresses the underdetermined nature of \ac{au} by imposing sparsity on the sound field.
-Table \ref{tab:audio_analysis} clearly shows that DiffAU outperforms the baseline for all cases.
-Although we consider a free-field setting, where the sparsity assumption holds, DiffAU outperforms \ac{pwd} \ac{cs} by directly learning the posterior.
+We compare its performance against two distinct methodologies: first, the \ac{pwd} method using \ac{cs} in the frequency domain \cite{wabnitz2012frequency}, which is a model-based iterative method that addresses the underdetermined nature of \ac{au} by imposing sparsity on the sound field.
+Second, we evaluate a Conv-TasNet architecture inspired by \cite{nawfalambisonics}.
+Unlike the model-based approach, this is a data-centric, fully deterministic deep learning method that operates without any prior sparsity assumptions.

-In Fig.~\ref{fig:ambisonic_comparison} compares directional energy plots of 2nd- and 3rd-order Ambisonics signals produced by DiffAU with the ground truth for orders 1–3, across one to four active speakers.
+As shown in Table \ref{tab:audio_analysis}, DiffAU outperforms these baselines across all cases.
+Notably, even in a free-field setting where sparsity assumptions typically hold, DiffAU's ability to directly learn the posterior allows it to surpass both the classical \ac{pwd}-\ac{cs} and the deterministic Conv-TasNet.
+We also compare in Fig.~\ref{fig:ambisonic_comparison} the directional energy plots of 2nd- and 3rd-order Ambisonics signals produced by DiffAU with the ground truth for orders 1–3, across one to four active speakers.
 The results show a strong resemblance between the recovered HOA and the reference energy patterns.